-2021-2022 MVCSC Classroom Walkthrough Model
+2022-2023 MVCSC Classroom Walkthrough Model

-Ten Desig n Areas ✓ YES INSTRUCTIONAL PRACTICE Feedback 1 - Learning goals are clearly communicated (RISE 2.1) 2 - Assessments are used to inform instruction and/or differentiation (RISE 2.5) Content 3 - Direction instruction provided (chunking content, processing content, and/or recording and representing content) 4 - Practicing and deepening lessons (structured practice sessions, examining similarities and differences, and/or examining errors in reasoning) (RISE 2.6) 5 - Conducting knowledge application lessons (cognitively complex tasks, providing resources/guidance, and/or generating and defending claims) (RISE 2.6) 6 - Using effective strategies (previewing, highlighting critical information, reviewing content, revising knowledge, reflecting on learning, assigning purposeful homework, elaborating on information, and/or organizing students to interact) Context 7 - Teacher notices when students are not engaged and adapts behavior to re engage students (RISE 2.3) 8 - Implementing rules and procedures (RISE 2.7) 9 - Building relationships (RISE 2.8) 10 - Communicating high expectations (RISE 2.9)
+6 - Using effective strategies (previewing, highlighting critical information, reviewing content, revising knowledge, reflecting on learning, assigning purposeful homework, elaborating on information, and/or organizing students to interact) Context 7 - Teacher notices when students are not engaged and adapts behavior to re engage students (RISE 2.3) 8 - Implementing rules and procedures (RISE 2.7) 9 - Building relationships (RISE 2.8) 10 - Communicating high expectations (RISE 2.9)

 To orchestrate growth in teaching practices at the classroom level, the walkthrough tool (Instructional Snapshot) will also be utilized as a framework for instructional rounds.
 The Instructional Snapshot approach to instructional rounds is different from the problem based approach touted by Elizabeth City, but schools and their leadership teams may choose to focus on one area of the NASoT Snapshot that is most closely related to their individual school improvement plan.
-In addition, as noted above, teachers will be provided professional development, via webinars with Marzano, to support the NASoT launch.
 Ongoing professional development needs will be identified as the PLC cycle shines light on opportunities where growth is needed.
 For example, previous data supports a need for increased support in core reading instruction at the primary level.
-Last year MVCSC provided every Kindergarten teacher, and a handful of 1st and 2nd grade teachers, with Orton-Gillingham (OG) training.
-MVCSC has 30 additional primary teachers in queue, ready to attend OG training.
+Mt.
+Comfort is in the process of getting all of our or k-2 teachers trained in Orton-Gillingham (OG).
+We currently have 11 of teachers trained and 4 more going through training this summer.